raymondchiu/rap-names-api/README.md

 **Tech used:** HTML, JavaScript, Node.js, Express Framework

 ## Optimizations
-Node Modules is inlude in .gitignore file, so run `npm install` in terminal after cloning or downloading the project to receive dependencies.
+Node Modules is included in .gitignore file, so run `npm install` in terminal after cloning or downloading the project to receive dependencies.

 ## Lessons Learned: